10 Types of Nursing Jobs in a Hospital You May Want to Consider

 Many internal hospital nursing positions involve working directly with patients on a day-to-day basis, as well as working with physicians, nurses, and other hospital personnel.
 Working as a nurse means you should be fast-thinking, patient, caring, and content to work closely with people on a daily basis.

 If you are interested in becoming a nurse, be sure to reach out and let us know!
-We would love for you to talk to an admissions counselor, who can help you chart your path to becoming a nurse.
-You can become a nurse in as little as 16 months with Northeastern's Bouve College of Health Sciences ABSN program in Boston.
+We would love for you to reach out to an admissions counselor, who can help you chart your path to becoming a nurse.
+You can become a nurse in as few as 16 months with Northeastern's ABSN program near Boston or in Charlotte, NC.
+No matter which nursing career pathway is right for you, you can build a firm foundation for success at NEU.